-A template register of mortgages and charges, which can be produced free using Inform Direct online company secretarial software is shown below:
+A register of mortgages and charges which can be produced free using Inform Direct online company secretarial software is shown below.

-When the directors do decide to maintain a charges register, this would normally be kept together with the other registers, which in most cases will be at the company’s registered office address.
-It is possible to hold the register of mortgages and charges (or indeed any of the company’ registers) at an alternative location, known as the Single Alternative Inspection Location (SAIL), but this alternative address must be reported to Companies House.
+When the directors do decide to maintain a charges register, this should be kept with the other registers.
+The location for the registers is usually the company’s registered office address.
+It is possible to hold the register of mortgages and charges and other registers at an alternative location, known as the Single Alternative Inspection Location (SAIL).
+This alternative address must be reported to Companies House.

 Who normally looks after the register of mortgages and charges?